OnePageCRM/OnePageCRM.github.io/_posts/2019-10-22-split-pane-and-conquering-design-challenges.md

 ### The idea of Split Pane

-The idea of Split Pane was to give every user the option to easily switch between Single View column and Split Pane.
-You would use Single View column if you want an ultra focused view of the contact and all it’s details and the Split Pane for quick light touches when qualifying leads.
-You can read more here.
+The idea of Split Pane was to give every user the option to easily switch between Single Column and Split Pane views.
+You would use Single Column view if you want an ultra focused view of the contact and all it’s details, and Split Pane view for quick light touches when qualifying leads.
+You can read more [here](https://www.onepagecrm.com/blog/split-pane-action-stream-view/){:target="_blank"}.

 And this is the part where our CEO made a confession, Split Pane has been available long before Single column view so the idea was not new, but the concept of changing the layout in a split second without reloading the page, now this was going to be a challenge.